8790fahad/btlz-wb-test/readme.md

 # 🧩 Template for Completing the Test Task

-## 📄 Description
+## Description

 This template is designed to reduce the effort required to complete the test task.

 It includes pre-configured containers for `PostgreSQL` and a `Node.js` application.
-The app uses `knex.js` to interact with the database.
+The app interacts with the database using `knex.js`.
-The `app` container uses a build step for a TypeScript application, but JavaScript can also be used.
+The `app` container uses a `build` step for a TypeScript application, but JavaScript can also be used.

+**This template is not mandatory!**
-> **Note:** This template is **not mandatory** — you can use it as-is or modify it to your preference.
+You can use it as-is or modify it to your liking.

-Key configuration files:
+All settings can be found in the following files:

 * `compose.yaml`
 * `Dockerfile`